litmuschaos/litmus-docs/website/docs/user-guides/overview.md

 ### [Event Triggered Chaos using GitOps](gitops-configuration.md)

-GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos chaos scenarios with any changes in the resource spec.
+GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos scenarios with any changes in the resource spec.

 ### [Account Settings](account-settings.md)